Qin Gang: Ambassador to the United States

 In July 2021, Qin became the 11th Ambassador of the People's Republic of China to the United States, succeeding Cui Tiankai, pursuant to a National People's Congress Standing Committee decision.

-On September 22, 2021, Qin advocated the CCP concept of whole-process people's democracy at a conference organized by U.S. think tanks the Carter Center and The George H.W.
+On 22 September 2021, Qin advocated the CCP General Secretary Xi Jinping's concept of whole-process people's democracy at a conference organized by U.S. think tanks the Carter Center and The George H.W.
 Bush Foundation for US-China Relations, stating, "Isn't it obvious that both China's people-center philosophy and President Lincoln's 'of the people, by the people, for the people' are for the sake of the people? [...]
 Shall we understand China's socialist whole-process democracy as this: from the people, to the people, with the people, for the people?"

-In January 2022, in an interview with NPR, Qin called the Uyghur genocide "fabrications, lies and disinformation."
+In January 2022, in an interview with NPR, Qin called allegations of Uyghur genocide "fabrications, lies, and disinformation."

 In April 2022, a special question and answer (Q&A) session between the three taikonauts of Shenzhou 13 aboard the Tiangong space station and American students was held in the Chinese Embassy in the United States, Washington, D.C.
 Qin served as the official host of the event.

 In August 2022, Qin called the 2022 visit by Nancy Pelosi to Taiwan a "farce" and a "total political provocation."

 Minister of Foreign Affairs

-Qin was appointed the 12th Minister of Foreign Affairs of China on December 30, 2022, and was removed from the post of Chinese ambassador to the United States of America on January 5, 2023.
+Qin was appointed as Minister of Foreign Affairs of China on 30 December 2022, succeeding Wang Yi.
+He vacated the post of Chinese ambassador to the United States on 5 January 2023.
+Qin was appointed as a State Councilor during the first session of the 14th National People's Congress on the nomination of the newly appointed premier Li Qiang on 12 March 2023.

+As foreign minister, in 2023, Qin criticized the tag of being a wolf warrior diplomat saying that the label is a "narrative trap" by those who "know little about China and its diplomacy or have a hidden agenda in disregard of facts."